Gisela of Burgundy, Marchioness of Montferrat

-Gisela of Burgundy (1075–1135), was a Countess consort of Savoy and a Marchioness consort of Montferrat.
-She was the spouse of Humbert II, Count of Savoy and later of Rainier I of Montferrat whom she married after Humbert's death.
-She was the daughter of William I, Count of Burgundy.
+Gisela of Burgundy (1075–1135) was a Countess consort of Savoy and a Marchioness consort of Montferrat.
+Gisela was the wife of Humbert II, Count of Savoy and later of Rainier of Montferrat whom she married after Humbert's death.
+Gisela was the daughter of William I, Count of Burgundy and his consort Stephanie.

-With her first husband, Humbert II of Savoy, whom she married in 1090, her children included:
+Gisela married Humbert II, Count of Savoy.
+They had: